nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

 You can use the code editor to see changes in activity.

 .. note::
-   It is important to disable the Insite for the simulation.
+   It is important to disable the Insite pipeline for the simulation (in the settings).

 |br|